yamcs/yamcs-sle/docs/links/offline-tm.rst

 Offline TM Link
 ===============

-Offline RAF service.
+Offline RAF/RCF service.
 This link does not retrieve any data by itself.
 Instead it expects requests to be made using the :doc:`../http-api/request-offline-data` HTTP API.
 As long as it has retrieval requests in the queue, it keeps a connection open and bound to the SLE provider and it starts/stops SLE sessions for each retrieval request.
 After all the retrievals have been finished, it unbinds and closes the connection to the SLE provider.
 If a request fails for whatever reason (for example could not connect to SLE provider), it does not reattempt to execute it.

 Usage